vliu36/cs3560-pss/README.md

 8. Implement exportSchedule() and importSchedule() methods in Schedule -- Kevin
 9. Implement checkOverlap() method in Schedule -- Kevin
 10. Implement all methods in Task and Transient -- Vinson
-11. Implement all methods in Anti
+11. Implement all methods in Anti -- Connor
-12. Implement all methods in Recurring
+12. Implement all methods in Recurring -- Connor
 13. Implement login functionality
 14. Implement create a task functionality
 15. Implement view a task for one day, one week, one month, or view all functionality